sushilt553/Blocks-Smasher/README.md

 # [Play Game](https://sushilt553.github.io/Blocks-Smasher/dist/index.html)
 ## Overview
 Blocks Smasher is a modified version of a popular in-browser game, Brick Breaker.
 This game uses new JavaScript ES6 class syntax that allows for the easy breakdown of all in-game objects.
 The game graphics were created with the Canvas API.
-The game also features different audio sounds throughout the different moments of the game.
+The game has five levels and also features different audio sounds throughout the various moments of the game.
 For example, game start, level change, collision effects (bricks, wall, paddle), and game over.

 ## Rules/Game instructions
 * User need to use the right and left arrow keys on the keyboard to control the paddle.
 The ball will bounce in different directions based on where it hits the paddle.